core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In the signature mode, Group OSCORE requests and responses are digitally signed.
 The signature mode supports all COSE algorithms as well as signature verification by intermediaries.
 This mode is defined in {{mess-processing}} and MUST be supported.

 * In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, protected with symmetric keys.
 These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the two group members.
 This allows for shorter integrity tags and therefore lower message overhead.
 This mode is defined in {{sec-pairwise-protection}} and MAY be supported.
 However, it MUST be supported by endpoints that support the Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}.

+It is up to the application to decide in which mode a message has to be protected, possibly on a per-message basis.
+Such decision can be based, for instance, on pre-configured policies or dynamic assessing of the target recipient and/or resource, among other things.
+In particular, different messages can be protected in different modes, even within the same request-response exchange.

 ## Terminology ## {#terminology}